ThaUnknown/jassub/README.md

 - Easy to use - just connect it to video element

 ## Isn't this just the same thing as JavascriptSubtitlesOctopus?
-No. See `this` comparison. // todo
+No. See <a href="https://thaunknown.github.io/jassub/explainer.html">this</a> comparison.

 ## Usage
 By default all you need to do is copy the files from the `dist/` folder of the repository into the same folder as where your JS runs, then do: